 The Robens Pathfinder Lite is one of the lightest chairs in our best camping chairs roundup.
 And we think it's one of the most stylish too, in an old-school riviera kind of way.
 We've taken this chair everywhere so far this summer, from the campsite to park to the beach and the riverbank, and it hasn't let us down.
 The Pathfinder Lite is ideal for hot weather camping, or chilling at the beach or park during a heat wave, because it has full mesh panels.
 They encourage greater airflow, so you stay cooler when sitting and don't succumb to a yucky build-up of sweat.

 Available in a range of cheerful colours, the Coleman Kickback is a tub-style chair that'll take you from the beach to a festival and anything in-between.
 For the style of chair it's nice and lightweight; it packs up small and comes with a carry bag for easy toting.
 The seat is made from robust polyester, with a sturdy steel frame.
 It's not completely devoid of features either – there's a handy pocket on the back of the seat for you to pop a book or magazine in.
-For the very reasonable price, this is an excellent camping chair.
+It's not the biggest seat on our list and it sits closer to the ground than many, so if you're especially large or tall you might For the very reasonable price, this is an excellent camping chair.

 The Mountain Summit Gear Loveseat is essentially a normal camping chair, just double-sized into a sofa-style edifice that'll seat two in comfort.
 For couples this is obviously a good idea, others maybe less so, but each arm has a drinks holder, so that's one argument fewer at least.
 The 19mm steel frame can support up to 500 pounds (a hefty 226 kilos), so there's no danger of an unwanted collapse ruining your otherwise perfect evening under canvas.
 As an emergency garden of campsite sofa for the summer months, this is in a class of one...